bonitasoft/bonita-doc/md/database-configuration.md

  - One database schema is required by Bonita Engine to store information about deployed process definitions, process configurations, history of process execution, users, as well as Bonita Platform configuration information.
 - We recommend that you configure a different database schema if your project uses [business data](define-and-deploy-the-bdm.md).

-Bonita supports MySQL, PostgreSQL, SQL Server, and Oracle RDBMSs.
+Bonita supports MySQL, PostgreSQL, Microsoft SQL Server, and Oracle RDBMSs.
 You can find the list of RDBMSs versions supported on the [supported database list](hardware-and-software-requirements.md) page.

 ## Default H2 database